2008 was the last year where I was in my 20's. I turned 29 on December 20, 2007. 29 years old folks.

 I tried connecting with some old friends.
 I connected my new friends with old friends and by bringing different groups together I was able to make for some really interesting moments.
 I planned two really awesome parties and went on trips.
 It was a great time.
 So here I go - recapping as best I can life since the start of 2008.

 This leap year we went to a wedding for good friends of ours, Adam and Laura.
 Their wedding was touching and had a very whimsical snow filled wedding.
 They had a horse drawn sleigh ride and it was gorgeous.
-They looked very dapper in their black and white wedding.
+T

 March brought one of the largest snow falls in a 24 hour period.
 Of course it just happened to be the day that Vanessa and Phil were to have their buck and doe!
 I tried driving but only got into town and decided to turn back home.
 I ended up stuck at the end of the driveway and didn't leave for a day and a half until the roads were plowed enough.
 March also meant Easter time and we tried to make the most of it.
 We had dinner with James' family in Paris, drinks after with some friends and dinner with my family.
 My nephew Zak came over the weekend before to help dye some special eggs - proving yet again that he's one of the cutest kids ever!
 In March I started scheming for a big party to be held on Summer Solstice - the first ever Mount Clyde Beer Olympics.
 The event took over my brain for quite some time in the upcoming months.